 Cultural Resources.
-Under the proposed project, no historical resources would be directly or indirectly impacted by construction or operation of the proposed project.
-As to archaeological and paleontological resources, including tribal resources, although the majority of the project site is developed and disturbed, there is the potential to discover archaeological or paleontological resources during construction activities resulting in potential impacts.
+Under both the proposed projectand this alternative, no historical resources would be directly or indirectly impacted by construction or operation of the proposed project.
+As to archaeological and paleontological resources, including tribal resources, although the majority of the project site is developed and disturbed, under both the proposed project and this alternative, there would beis the potential to discover archaeological or paleontological resources during construction activities resulting in potential impacts.
 However, any potential significant impacts would be mitigated to less than significant with implementation of recommended mitigation measures.
 Under the Reduced Density Alternative, because the Phase I site is already developed with Parking Lot 9, it is unlikely there would be the discovery of cultural resources and, therefore, under this alternative, impacts to cultural resources likely would be less than significant.
 Additionally, elimination of the Phase II and III buildings, which would result in the majority of the potentially significant impacts to cultural resources under the proposed project, also would eliminate the potentially significant impacts that would occur under the two Phases.
-Therefore, impacts associated with the Reduced Density Alternative phase that would be less than the proposed project
+Therefore, the Reduced Density Alternative would be similar to the proposed project in design and cultural resources impacts would be less than significant.ThereforeIn sum, this alternative is the same as the modified proposed project and, therefore, impacts associated with the Reduced Density Alternative would result in similar impacts related to cultural resources be less than the proposed project.

 Energy.
-Under the proposed project, construction would result in a temporary use of electricity and petroleum due to the use of construction equipment, worker vehicles, vendor trucks, and hauling trucks.
+Under both the proposed projectand this alternative, construction would result in a temporary use of electricity and petroleum due to the use of construction equipment, worker vehicles, vendor trucks, and hauling trucks.
 However, this increase in energy use would be temporary and result in a less than significant impact.
 Similarly, operational energy use would have less than significant impacts because this energy use would be minor compared to regional use.
-Under the Reduced Density Alternative, because construction or operation energy use would be decreased without Phases II and III, impacts from energy use would be proportionately reduced.
+In sum, this alternative is the same as the modified proposed project and, therefore, Under the Reduced Density Alternative, would result in similar impacts related to energy use. because construction or operation energy use would be decreased without Phases II and III, impacts from energy use would be proportionately reduced.

 Geotechnical Resources.
-Under the proposed project, implementation of standard erosion control measures, BMPs, and proper drainage controls would reduce potentially significant geotechnical impacts to a less-than-significant level.
-Under the Reduced Density Alternative, because the Phase I site is already developed with Parking Lot 9, impacts related to geotechnical resources would be decreased.
+Under both the proposed projectand this alternative, implementation of standard erosion control measures, BMPs, and proper drainage controls would reduce potentially significant geotechnical impacts to a less-than-significant level.
+Under the Reduced Density Alternative, like the modified proposed project, because the Phase I site is already developed with Parking Lot 9, impacts related to geotechnical resources would be decreased.
 Additionally, elimination of the Phase II and III buildings, which would result in the majority of the potentially significant geotechnical impacts, also would eliminate the potentially significant impacts that would occur under the two phases.
-Therefore, potentially significant impacts would be reduced as a result of the Reduced Density Alternative.
+ThereforeIn sum, this alternative is the same as the modified proposed project and, therefore, potentially significant impacts would be reduced as a result of the Reduced Density Alternative would result in similar impacts to geotechnical resources.